 - After completed, the grade change will be viewable in StudentAccess.

 NR (No Report)

-If you receive an NR, and the course is not listed on our Late Grades page, you should contact the course instructor
+If you receive an NR, contact the course instructor

 immediately to arrange for the NR to be changed to a grade.